 I successfully completed my latest Man Vs Clock challenge, travelling through Burma with no guide book or internet help of any kind.
 Old-school travels in a country whose infrastructure is an eternity behind its neighbouring country, Thailand.
-Wandering through a country, which even though under the many spotlights of news-obsession, remained completely alien to me.
+Wandering through a nation, which even though under the many spotlights of news-obsession, remained completely alien to me.

 Surely, it’d be a big ball of stress and I’d return (if I did even manage to return) with the final hairs on my head turned a shade of grey, with crow’s feet on my eyes to symbolise my month of anguish?

 Surprisingly, retrospectively to what I had expected – travelling around Burma with no internet or guide book was easy.
-Easy peasy, lemon squeasy.
+Easy peasy, lemon-squeezy.

 A kiss from lady-luck

 I landed in Yangon on the Sunday night, to a lovely surprise.
 Before I announced the challenge, I sent 11 emails to hotels – some got back to me to say they were fully booked and the rest never got back to me at all.
 Thanks to a lost in translation conversation, one of the hotels that I thought had rejected me – had sent a driver to the airport with my name on a plaque!

 I felt a bit of a cheat, but promised to remain as dogmatic as possible in my quest to make this a proper challenge.
-I shared a taxi with a Welsh girl who became my travel partner for a week, an unnecessarily angry German, and his suffering Thai bride.
+I shared a taxi with a Welsh girl who became my travel partner for a week, an unnecessarily angry German, and his long suffering Thai bride.